Table of Contents

 Use the following setting to limit the total amount of virtual and device memory allocated by the Memory Manager:

 Use the following settings to perform tracking of allocations for debugging purposes (these will not be called in the Release configuration):

 |Note: Note that the debug functions above do not replace the actual allocation functions below; you can think of them as notification callbacks for the various memory allocation events.|

 Use the following settings to override the default implementation's use of rpmalloc with a custom allocator:

 Use the following settings to override the page allocation mechanism underlying rpmalloc:

 Refer to Samples for sample code and more information regarding the initialization of the Memory Manager in your game.

 Refer to Loading Banks for more information regarding SoundBank memory usage.

-Refer to Optimizing Memory Pools for information about choosing the best sizes for pools.
+Refer to Optimizing Memory Allocation for information about optimizing memory allocation.